Noe97663/Interpreter/README.md

 TRANSLATE A FILE:
-python translator.py -t FILENAME
+python translator.py -t FILENAME python translator.py -t FILENAME > output.py (do this so save the translated code)

 INTERPRETOR MODE:
 python translator.py -i FILENAME(Optional)

 When a file name is specified for interpretor mode, the interpretor will run that file line by line.

 You can add a -d flag to see parsing/debug information for both MODES.
-Eg;
-python translator.py -t FILENAME -d python translator.py -i -d
+Don't do this if you want to run the translated code. python translator.py -t FILENAME -d python translator.py -i -d